pedrofale/scrnaseq_benchmarking/data/README.md

 ## PBMC
 Raw counts, group assignments and batch annotations retrieved using the scripts available [here](https://github.com/romain-lopez/scVI-reproducibility).
+Not available in this repository due to size constraints.

 ## RETINA
 Raw counts, group assignments and batch annotations retrieved using the [scvi Python package](https://scvi.readthedocs.io/en/master/).
+Not available in this repository due to size constraints.

 ## LARGE
 Data is loaded in the notebooks using the [scvi Python pacakge](https://scvi.readthedocs.io/en/master/).
+Not available in this repository due to size constraints.